Common Misconceptions About Hostas

 This is only true if a blue leafed hosta is well sited in dappled morning sun and afternoon shade.
 That's your best shot for keeping that blue color as long as possible.

 There are other factors, in addition to the siting, that determine the blueness of a blue hosta.
-These include the maturity of the hosta, the leaf shape and the cultivar.
-For a more detailed article on blue hostas, click here.
+These include the maturity of the hosta, the leaf shape, and the cultivar.

 Spring is the only time to divide a hosta.

 Actually, hostas can be divided in most areas in the spring, summer and fall, basically anytime the soil is workable.

 There are advantages and disadvantages to each season, though, and here is a short explanation.

 While hostas can be divided any time the soil is workable, it is best to divide fast-growing hostas in the Spring as soon as the eyes are popping up but before the leaves unfurl.
 This is usually a two-week window.